 If you are tight on space, Sunny sells folding rowing machines:

 One of the benefits of getting a universal rower like this is that you can use the machine with any exercise platform.
-I assume that the Peloton Rower will be limited to Peloton content much like a Peloton bike.
+The Peloton Rower will be limited to Peloton content much like a Peloton bike.
 As see this as a bit of a disadvantage, especially as Apple Fitness+ has launched and it includes awesome rowing classes, in addition to spin, run, HIIT, core, yoga, etc. I am loving all of their classes so far.
 I like it so much I started an AF+ Facebook Group and I wrote a post about how Apple Fitness+ compares to Peloton.
 You can see it here: The Battle of the Fitness Apps – Peloton vs Apple Fitness+ I think it’s time for me to get that Concept 2 Rower!

 Here is the Tonic patent application: